knix008/LVGL/RoundButton8.4/README.md

-# Round Button Demo - LVGL 8.4
+# Round Button Demo - LVGL 9.2

-A demonstration application showcasing round buttons with Korean text using LVGL 8.4 and SDL2.
+A demonstration application showcasing round buttons with Korean text using LVGL 9.2 and SDL2.

 ## Features

 - **Round Buttons**: Four beautifully styled circular buttons with gradients and shadows
+- **Circular Hit Detection**: Only the circular area is clickable, corners are ignored
 - **Korean Font Support**: Uses FreeType to render Korean text with NanumGothicCoding font
 - **Modern UI**: Gradient backgrounds, smooth shadows, and clean design
 - **No Shrink Effect**: Buttons maintain their size when pressed